pptam/pptam-tool/installation/Installation_vm.md

         - `vagrant up` to turn both machines on; and
         - `vagrant destroy` to delete the machines.

-    5. Now, carrying out the following commands:
+    5. Now, execute the following commands:

         - `vagrant ssh driver`
         - `cd /vagrant/scripts/`